 - Stage 4: The tumor is already on the liver or outside the abdomen

 How to detect ovarian cancer

 1. Routine examinations

-- In addition, there is also another test known as the Papanicolaou.
+There’s a test known as the Papanicolaou.
 It’s effective for early detection of cancer in the uterine ring.
 However, it doesn’t detect ovarian cancer unless it’s already at an advanced stage.

 2. Be careful with the genetic component

 About 10 percent of cases of ovarian cancer are genetic.
 This means there’s likely a family history of this disease.
 Women at higher risk can have a test to evaluate the mutations in their genes BRCA1 and BRCA2.
 It’s a simple blood test to determine her risk of cancer but can also determine if she’s already at an early stage of it.

 Read about The Side Effects of Ovarian Cancer

 3. Detection tests in advanced stages